-The BC Coastal Region has a large population of breeding Wood Ducks that migrate here in the spring.
+The Pacific Northwest has a large population of breeding Wood Ducks that migrate here in the spring.

 The male Wood Duck has a crested head that is iridescent green and purple with a white stripe leading from the eye to the end of the crest, and another narrower white stripe from the base of the bill to the tip of the crest.
 The throat is white and the chest is brown with white flecks, gradually grading into a white belly.